SANDY-9/SANDY-9/README.md

 <br>I'm currently **Android Developer.**<br>
 My main tech stack is android.
 So, I'm good at **Kotlin** and **Java**. <br>
-In addition, I have knowledge of Python, JavaScript, HTML, Java Spring and SQL.
+In addition, I have skills of Python, JavaScript, HTML, Java Spring and SQL.

 I’m currently studying to improve my skills.